sakaztk/pwsh-notebook/Miniconda/README.md

 e.g.: .\Miniconda.ps1 -WorkingFolder C:\pathto\folder

 Use following option if you install all softwares
-.\Miniconda.ps1 -InstallPowerShell7 -InstallDotnetInteractive -InstallNBExtensions -InstallNIIExtensions
+.\Miniconda.ps1 -InstallPowerShell7 -InstallDotnetInteractive -InstallNBExtensions -InstallNIIExtensions -InstallDeepAQKernel

 ## Run the PowerShell from Terminal
 - Powershell 5 (Native)